roolo/provisioning-raspberry/README.md

 	- install [Ruby](https://www.ruby-lang.org/) (version 2.2.2 by now)
 - install VNC server

-## Does not cover
+### Does not cover

 *Try `raspi-config` for this stuff*

 - timezone/time setup
 - system partition expansion

+### Todos

+- Wi-fi dongle
+- Name the section

 ## Tips
 Some tasks takes lot of time to finish on RasperryPi.
-If you want to avoid them add `--skip-tags "long"` in file Makefile in this directory at the end of line with ansible command
+If you want to avoid them add `--skip-tags "long"` in file Makefile in this directory at the end of line with ansible command.

-## Todos

-- [ ] VNC server
-- [ ] Bonjour
+After everything is done, affected Raspberry should be reachable on network via `raspimir.local`